1. HOME

 Go back through your notes, select what you want, put it in order and write exactly as if you were talking out loud to a respected friend.

 Remember the time allowance.
-You are better to make a few points well rather than try to cram your speech full to fit everything in, and then rush gabbling through in order to meet the time constraints.
+You are better to make a few points well rather than try to cram your speech full and, then rush gabbling through it in order to meet the time constraints.

 If it worries you that you've had to leave out either people or events, say so.
 Your audience will understand.